Create a PDF Portfolio Using Adobe Illustrator

 Every designer should have a PDF portfolio.
 A PDF portfolio can be used when applying for design related educational programs, job applications through email, job interviews or offline presentations.
 A PDF portfolio can also be printed and are great for those situations when an Internet connection is unavailable or WiFi signals are minimal during networking sessions and meetings.
 A PDF portfolio can also be shared and displayed on mobile devices, such as phones and tablets to potential clients or employers.
 This allows potential clients and employers to view your work offline; without the need of an Internet connection.

-During my Field Placement, Employment Skills, and Portfolio Development courses at Humber College, I discuss the benefits of having a PDF portfolio with my students and demonstrate how to create a PDF portfolio template using Adobe InDesign, Adobe Illustrator, and Google Slides.
+During my Field Placement, Employment Skills, and Portfolio Development courses, I discuss the benefits of having a PDF portfolio with my students and demonstrate how to create a PDF portfolio template using Adobe InDesign, Adobe Illustrator, and Google Slides.
 In this tutorial, I will demonstrate how to create a PDF portfolio template using Adobe Illustrator.

 PDF Portfolio Template Setup